pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-ensure.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site where the retentionlabel from a file to apply is located
+: URL of the site where the retention label from a file to apply is located

 `--folderUrl [folderUrl]`
-: The site- or server relative URL of the folder that should be labelled.
+: The server- or site-relative URL of the folder that should be labelled.
 Specify either `folderUrl` or `folderId` but not both.

 `i, --folderId [folderId]`
 : The UniqueId (GUID) of the folder that should be labelled.
 Specify either `folderUrl` or `folderId` but not both.